3DUnityScanner/SeniorDesignProject/Documentation/SeniorDesignDoc.md

 The Accord.NET framework is a machine learning framework written in C# for signal processing, statistics, computer audition, and computer vision applications.
 Accord.NET extends AForge.NET which is another popular C# machine learning framework, but Accord adds extra scientific computing features.

 The libraries available in the Accord.NET framework are divided into three sections: scientific computing, signal and image processing, and support libraries.
-One primary namespace we will be using is `Accord.MachineLearning` for `DecisionTrees`, `GaussianMixtureModel` and the RANSAC implementation included.
+One primary namespace we will be using is `Accord.MachineLearning` for `DecisionTrees`, `GaussianMixtureModel` and the RANSAC implementation included [@accord].

- Another useful namespace for this project is `Accord.Math` for integration techniques among other mathematical implementations that will prove useful for calculating loss minimization, refining the RANSAC pose estimation, and any other mathematical equations we incorporate into our implementation.
+ Another useful namespace for this project is `Accord.Math` for integration techniques among other mathematical implementations that will prove useful for calculating loss minimization, refining the RANSAC pose estimation, and any other mathematical equations we incorporate into our implementation [@accord].

 ![](Pictures/Accord.Math.Integration.png "Accord.Math.Integration Classes Provided under the Creative Commons Attribution/Share-Alike License")

  The `Accord.Neuro` is useful for any neural network structures.
-The visualization features of Accord can be used during testing, benchmarking, and development of our implementation to better show our progress and metrics.
+The visualization features of Accord can be used during testing, benchmarking, and development of our implementation to better show our progress and metrics [@accord].

 Accord is made available in the NuGet package manager, making it easily integrated into our Visual Studio project environment.